NOAA-PSL/eagle-tools/README.md

 Note that this package is not (yet) available on conda, but it can still be installed via pip.

+Note also that the module load statements are for working on Perlmutter, and would need to be changed for different machines.

 ```
 conda env create -n eagle
 conda install -c conda-forge ufs2arco